freqtrade/freqtrade/docs/faq.md

 ### I have waited 5 minutes, why hasn't the bot made any trades yet?!

-#1 Depending on the buy strategy, the amount of whitelisted coins, the
-situation of the market etc, it can take up to hours to find good entry position for a trade.
+* Depending on the buy strategy, the amount of whitelisted coins, the situation of the market etc, it can take up to hours to find good entry position for a trade.
 Be patient!

-#2 Or it may because you made an human error?
-Like writing --dry-run when you wanted to trade live?.
-Maybe an error with the exchange API?
-Or something else.
-You will have to do the hard work of finding out the root cause of the problem :)
+* Or it may because of a configuration error?
+Best check the logs, it's usually telling you if the bot is simply not getting buy signals (only heartbeat messages), or if there is something wrong (errors / exceptions in the log).

 ### I have made 12 trades already, why is my total profit negative?!